 - Treasury bonds are liquid, meaning they can be sold by bondholders before they mature.
 Or the bondholder can elect to hang on to the Treasury bond until the bond’s maturity date.

 - Investors should understand that even U.S. government bonds have interest rate risk.
-That is, if market interest rates rise, the prices of these bonds will fall, as they have throughout 2022.
+That is, if market interest rates rise, the prices of these bonds will fall, as they did throughout 2022.